ypid/seafile-wiki/Deploy-Seafile-with-MySQL.md

 - `upgrade/mysql/<VERSION>/seafile.sql`, for changes to seafile database
 - `upgrade/mysql/<VERSION>/ccnet.sql`, for changes to ccnet database

 To apply the changes, just execute the sqls in the correspondent database.
-If any of the sql files above does not exist, it means the new version does not bring changes to the correspondent database.
+If any of the sql files above do not exist, it means the new version does not bring changes to the correspondent database.

 ```sh
 seafile-server-1.6.0